Top Greek islands & Mainland Destinations

 View more articles

 Discover the Greeka Community

 Ancient Santorini, in the Cyclades: In ancient times, the island of Santorini was called Thera.
 It took its present name by the Venetians in the Middle Ages (Saint Irene - Santorini).
 In the antiquity, the island had times of prosperity and times of decline.
 The site of Ancient Thera is perched on a hill called Messa Vouno above Perissa Beach, on the south-eastern coast of the island.
-This town originally constituted a religious center due to its high location and the marvelous view.
+This town originally constituted a religious centre due to its high location and the marvellous view.

 The first traces of human inhabitancy in Ancient Thera reveal that there was activity in the Neolithic Period (in the mid 5th century).
 Scattered settlements, mainly Akrotiri, witness human activity until the middle of the 16th century BC when a strong volcanic eruption destroyed the entire Minoan settlement leaving no traces.
 Since then, Thera remains deserted for centuries until written sources mention Santorini in the Peloponnesian War of 431 BC and in the Roman Empire.
 Ancient Thera becomes prosperous and populated during the Hellenistic period, as witnessed by the cemeteries and the numerous places of worship.